gapeno/whatsapp-community-identifier/README.txt

-#Authors: Gabriel Peres Nobre, Carlos Henrique Gomes Ferreira, Jussara Marques de Almeida
+Authors: Gabriel Peres Nobre, Carlos Henrique Gomes Ferreira, Jussara Marques de Almeida

-#2021
+Cite as:
+Nobre, Gabriel Peres, Carlos HG Ferreira, and Jussara M. Almeida.
+"A hierarchical network-oriented analysis of user participation in misinformation spread on WhatsApp."
+Information Processing & Management 59.1 (2022): 102757.

 Script to read a Database file of messages and, in the end, extract user communities based on content co-sharing.